Electronic Arts, Inc.

 Overview edit · view history

 Founded in 1982 as Amazin' Software by Trip Hawkins, Electronic Arts (EA) has built an empire of brand labels.
-Initially, EA published its titles under three different logos: EA Sports, EA Games, and EA Sports Big.
 The company is considered one of the largest players in the industry, often through acquisitions of successful development studios.
+It owns a large number of well-known intellectual properties such as Mass Effect, Dragon Age, Sims/SimCity, Command & Conquer, Battlefield and a wide range of sports licenses and rights to use external properties for films and toys.

-Electronic Arts Distribution (EAD) was EA's third party publishing house, which distributed titles from the likes of Disney Interactive, LEGO, LucasArts, Squaresoft, and more through-out Europe, the United States, and Asia-Pacific (Australia).
+Electronic Arts Distribution (EAD) was EA's third party publishing house, which distributed titles from the likes of Disney Interactive, LEGO, LucasArts, Square Soft, and more throughout Europe, North America, and Asia-Pacific (Australia).
 EAD was in existence from 1987-1991 and lead by Larry Probst, Senior VP at the time.
 Distribution of third-party titles continued with the division EA Distribution, until September 1997 when it was reformed to include full publishing, with development and marketing as well.
 In June 2003 the initiative was renamed EA Partners.
 In 2016, the initiative was revived with the EA Originals label.

 EA Studios was EA's development arm, which consists of studios dotted around the United States, with the more common studios in use in Seattle and Canada.
 EA also has development studios in Japan and London.